joaomlourenco/novathesis/README.md

 --------

-**If you opt for using this project, please give it a star by clicking the (⭐️) at he top right of the page.**
+**If you opt for using this project, please give it a star by clicking the (⭐️) at the top right of the page.**

 --------
 ## About